 Many retail companies are fixated on pursuing new technologies offering a futuristic view on learning.
-New cutting edge technologies replace traditional and unengaging forms of training with immersive and digitally designed visuals that are lifelike.
-Virtual Reality is that futuristic technology.
+New cutting edge technologies replace traditional and disengaging forms of training with immersive and digitally designed visuals that are lifelike.
+Virtual Reality (VR) is that futuristic technology.
 Its overarching aim is to smooth the path to a happy and more productive workforce by placing employees in the front seat of their training.
 This article will take a look into one of VR training’s current biggest contenders: the retail industry.

 VR training speeds up efficiency for large retailers

 The retail industry has experienced ample benefits in adopting VR technology, as outcomes showed that employee and consumer experiences were elevated.
-A 2019 study by PwC decided to put VR training to the test, by focusing on training 1,600 managers and senior leaders on leadership and soft skills.
+A 2020 study by PwC decided to put VR training to the test, by focusing on training 1,600 managers and senior leaders on leadership and soft skills.
 Participants were put into three selective groups, where each group took training in only one of these modalities: v-learning, e-learning or classroom-based learning.
 Thirty days post training, participants completed an assessment to determine which learning style proved more advantageous than the rest.
-It was discovered that VR training was three times faster than classroom and 1.15x faster than e-learning.
+It was discovered that VR training was four times faster than classroom and 1.25x faster than e-learning.
 In addition, 78% of participants who trained using VR headsets also stated that they preferred VR to traditional methods of learning.

 In an ever growing and demanding market, VR has a lot to offer retail workers in maximising their potential to keep up with the ever evolving consumer.
 With selling and customer service forming the heart of the retail world, VR training dives deep into the development of soft skills such as empathy training and de-escalation techniques.
 Coupled with that, new employees are alleviated from the pressures of in-person training and instead can look forward to a more enjoyable yet systematic integration into the retail environment.